precice/tutorials/volume-coupled-diffusion/README.md

 This tutorial is for FEniCS.
 You can find the corresponding `run.sh` script in the folder `fenics`.

-For choosing whether you want to create a source or drain, please provide the following commandline input:
+To choose whether you want to run the source or the drain solver, please provide the following command line input:

 * `-s` flag will create a source.
 * `-d` flag will create a drain.